-• Monthly schedule depositor.
+- Monthly schedule depositor.
 Deposit or pay the shortfall with your return by the due date of the return.
-You may pay the shortfall with your return even if the amount is \$2,500 or more.

-• Semiweekly schedule depositor.
-Deposit by the earlier of: 1.
-The first Wednesday or Friday that falls on or after the 15th of the month following the month in which the shortfall occurred or

-2. The due date of your return (for the return period of the tax liability).
+You may pay the shortfall with your return even if the amount is \$2,500 or more. - Semiweekly schedule depositor.
+Deposit by the earlier of: - 1.
+The first Wednesday or Friday that falls on or after the 15th of the month following the month in which the shortfall occurred or - 2.
+The due date of your return (for the return period of the tax liability).
+For each calendar quarter, Form 941 is due by the last day of the month following the end of the quarter.

-For example, if a semiweekly schedule depositor has a deposit shortfall during February 2005, the shortfall makeup date is March 16, 2005 (Wednesday).
-However, if the shortfall occurred on the required April 1 deposit date for the March 26 tax liability, May 2 (due date of return) would come before the May 18 (Wednesday) shortfall makeup date.
-In this case, the shortfall would have to be deposited by May 2.
+For example, if a semiweekly schedule depositor has a deposit shortfall during July 2010, the shortfall makeup date is August 18, 2010 (Wednesday).
+However, if the shortfall occurred on the required March 31 (Wednesday) deposit due date for the March 26 (Friday) pay date, the return due date for the March 26 pay date (April 30) would come before the May 19 (Friday) shortfall makeup date.
+In this case, the shortfall must be deposited by April 30.